-More recently, in August, an Australian research scientist team led by University of New South Wales (UNSW) and funded by a National Health and Medical Research Council (NHMRC) grant, stated they believed an emerging new genotype (called prn2-ptxP3) of the Bordetella pertussis bacterium might be evading the acellular pertussis vaccine (ACV) protection, therefore increasing incidence of the potentially fatal respiratory illness.
-Their study was published in The Journal of Infectious Diseases.
+More recently, in August, an Australian research scientist team led by University of New South Wales (UNSW) and funded by a National Health and Medical Research Council (NHMRC) grant, stated it believed an emerging new genotype (called prn2-ptxP3) of the Bordetella pertussis bacterium might be evading the acellular pertussis vaccine (ACV) protection, therefore increasing incidence of the potentially fatal respiratory illness.
+The team members’ study was published in peer reviewed The Journal of Infectious Diseases.

 “We need to look at changes to the vaccine itself or increase the number of boosters,” asserted Lan.

-Two warnings asserted by the scientists are most concerning, especially considering what seems to be a coverup:
+Two warnings asserted by scientists are most concerning, especially considering a global coverup:

-2. Using today’s pertussis vaccine could be contributing to the emergence of the new and potentially more dangerous pertussis clones.
+2. Today’s pertussis vaccine could be contributing to the emergence of the new and potentially more dangerous pertussis clones.

-Common explanations for why doctors typically do not diagnose whooping cough — or something similar — justifiably raises eyebrows.
-They know a pertussis crisis exists, that symptoms are obvious (even more so by stage 2), and the highly contagious disease is placing infants at high-risk, killing one in 50-200 infants who get it.
-CDC admits n its website that “pertussis (whooping cough) is nationally-notifiable and cases should be reported to the appropriate health department” and that “many pertussis cases are not diagnosed and therefore not reported…”
+Common explanations for why doctors typically do not diagnose whooping cough — or something similar — are justifiably raising eyebrows.
+They know that a pertussis crisis exists, that symptoms are obvious (even more so by stage 2), and that the highly contagious disease is placing infants at high-risk, killing one in 50-200 infants who get it.
+CDC admits on its website that “pertussis (whooping cough) is nationally-notifiable and cases should be reported to the appropriate health department” and that “many pertussis cases are not diagnosed and therefore not reported…” [Emphasis added]

-So why do doctors typically dismiss whooping cough?
-Could it be that vaccine makers have instructed them to do so — or else?
+So why are doctors typically dismissing whooping cough?
+Could it be that vaccine makers instructed them to do so — “or else”?
 After all, vaccine makers, not medical school, train doctors, nurses and pharmacy workers how to sell vaccines to the questioning public.
-Doctors do not even study vaccines in medical school – excepting a few pages-worth of information on them — and the sales schedule of them.
+Doctors do not even study vaccines in medical school – excepting a few pages-worth of information on them and the sales schedule of them.

 Twenty percent of all white collar corporate crime is committed in the pharmaceutical industry, with every major vaccine manufacturer a convicted criminal.
-A recent editorial written in the British Medical Journal chronicled how fines levied against this criminal activity is insufficient to prohibit companies from continuing criminal behavior.
+A recent editorial in British Medical Journal chronicled how fines levied against this criminal activity are insufficient to prohibit companies from continuing this criminal behavior.
 (See: BMJ: Escalating Criminal Behavior by Pharmaceutical Companies due to Insufficient Penalties)

-Two videos below show:1) a typical doctor continuing to incorrectly blame lack of vaccination on the outbreak; 2) a typical child vaccinated for whooping cough with a severe case of it.
+Two videos below show:1) a typical doctor continuing to incorrectly blame lack of vaccination on the outbreak; and 2) a typical child vaccinated for whooping cough with a typical severe case of it.